CIRCL/PyCIRCLean/README.md

 # How to use PyCIRCLean

 PyCIRCLean is a simple Python library to handle file checking and sanitization.
-PyCIRCLean purpose is to have a simple library that can be overloaded to cover specific checking and sanitization workflows in different organizations like industrial environment or restricted or classified ICT environment.
+PyCIRCLean purpose is to have a simple library that can be overloaded to cover specific checking and sanitization workflows in different organizations like industrial environment or restricted/classified ICT environment.
 A series of practical example are in the [./bin](./bin) directory.

 The following simple example using PyCIRCLean will only copy files with .conf extension matching the 'text/plain' MIME type.
-If any other file is found on the original keys, the files won't be copied.
+If any other file is found on the original USB key (source directory), the files won't be copied to the destination directory.

 ~~~python
 #!/usr/bin/env python